paraterraform/para/README.md

 # Para

-> The missing community plugin manager for [Terraform].
 > A "swiss army knife" for [Terraform] and [Terragrunt] - just 1 tool to facilitate all your workflows.

 ## Overview

 Para, together with Terraform, is a reference to the concept of [paraterraforming](https://en.wikipedia.org/wiki/Terraforming#Paraterraforming).

-As paraterraforming is an option until terraforming is possible - Para takes care of distributing 3rd party plugins for Terraform until it's implemented in Terraform.
+As paraterraforming is an option until terraforming is possible - Para takes care of distributing community plugins for Terraform until it's implemented in Terraform.

 Para uses FUSE to mount a virtual file system over well-known Terraform plugin locations (such as `terraform.d/plugins` and `~/.terraform.d/plugins` - see [official docs](https://www.terraform.io/docs/extend/how-terraform-works.html#plugin-locations) for details) and downloads them on demand (with optional caching) using a [curated index](https://github.com/paraterraform/index) (or your own).

-Please note that FUSE must be available (macOS requires OSXFUSE - https://osxfuse.github.io).
+Please note that FUSE must be available (macOS requires [OSXFUSE](https://osxfuse.github.io)).

 ## Capabilities

 * Download community plugins for Terraform on demand using a curated default index or your own
 * Download [Terraform] on demand (just run it as though it's there `para terraform ...`)
 * Download [Terragrunt] on demand (just run it as though it's there `para terragrunt ...`)